undless/gatling.io-doc/content/tutorials/scripting-intro-js/index.md

    npx gatling enterprise-package
    ```

-2. The above command will create a packaged **jar** file in your project's **target** directory.
+2. The above command will create a packaged **zip** file in your project's **target** directory.

 3. From your Gatling Enterprise console, go to **Packages**.
-Create a new package specifying its name, team that owns it, select your packaged jar file for upload then click **Save**.
+Create a new package specifying its name, team that owns it, select your packaged zip file for upload then click **Save**.

 4. Go to **Simulations** > **Create a simulation** > **Test as code**.
 Under **Select a package**, choose the newly created package, then click **Create**.